 Located in Wilson, Wyoming, Nora Tygum opened the doors of Nora’s Fish Creek Inn in 1982.
 Her signature breakfast and lunch dishes and consistent food at reasonable prices caught on quickly.
 Today, Nora’s daughter, Kathryn Taylor, has carried on the family tradition in a fun and relaxing atmosphere for the modern times, molding Nora’s Fish Creek Inn into a James Beard Foundation Award-Winning Restaurant

 Last winter, the buzz around Jackson Hole Golf & Tennis Club’s grew as its new chef, Luke Biewick, took charge of the kitchen.
-This summer, with access to his own expansive garden and his relationship with local farmers, cattle companies and butchers, the chef has really hit his stride.
-The dinner menu highlights what is in season and features dishes that let the ingredients really shine through.
+This past summer, with access to his own expansive garden and his relationship with local farmers, cattle companies and butchers, the chef has really hit his stride.
+Chef Luke and his North Grille team are returning this winter with dinner service Thursday, Friday and Saturday nights beginning December 20th and ending March 31st, 2019.
+The dinner menu features dishes that let the ingredients really shine through.
 A subtle Mediterranean influence can be found in dishes created with everything from the bread to the pasta to the ice cream made in-house.
-At lunch look for upscale versions of country club classics, like custom-ground hot dogs, a gourmet steak burger and fresh salads filled with homegrown greens.
-Be sure to ask about the farm-to-table outdoor dinner series, which will be held twice a month in July, August and September.
 But did we mention the spectacular Teton views?

 Cozy up with friends and family at OYG.
 The restaurant features a full cocktail bar, a central wood-fired oven and an all-glass wine cellar that gives you a peek at their outstanding wine selection.
 Local favorite, Chef Paulie O’Connor serves up Italian steakhouse fare with artisanal ingredients and farm-fresh produce.
 Enjoy house made pizza, pasta, cheese, a wide range of prime cuts and other signature dishes.